oneinctrl/oneinctrl.github.io/_posts/bitwarden/2023-11-01-bitwarden.md

 Lessons learned:
 - Setting up company applications, especially of such importance as a password manager should be done with great caution and security in mind
 - Internal threat is not only theoretical and in the books
 - GIT never forgets!
 There are ways to make it forget, but re-writing history is against the whole concept of it.
-It's best to keep good hygiene and avoid hard-coding sensitive data in the first place.
+It is best to keep good hygiene and avoid hard-coding sensitive data in the first place.
 - The layered security models should not be neglected, small issues can pile up and lead to really big ones.
 Proper access management and controls on both application and network level could have prevented this compromise, even with the other misconfigurations and logical weaknesses.
-- Given enough time brute-forcing/hash-cracking is possible, although much more complicated and painful (for an attacker) and not like in the movies
+- Given enough time brute-forcing/hash-cracking is possible, although much more complicated and tedious (for an attacker) and not like in the movies
-- Read-only access should not be automatically discarded as not a risk
+- Read-only access should not be automatically discarded as not a risk.

-# References
+# References:

 - Sparc Flow's website: `hxxps[://]www[.]sparcflow[.]com/about/`
 - "How to hack like a ghost" book: `hxxps[://]nostarch[.]com/how-hack-ghost`